-The following diploma programs are approved by the Pennsylvania Department of Education: Clinical Medical Assistant, Practical Nursing and Welding & Fabrication with Pipeline Technology.
+These diploma programs are approved by the Pennsylvania Department of Education: Clinical Medical Assistant, Practical Nursing and Welding & Fabrication with Pipeline Technology.

-These diploma programs are approved by the Pennsylvania State Board of Cosmetology: Cosmetology, Esthetics, Nail Technician and Master Teacher of Cosmetology.
+Cosmetology-related diploma programs are approved by the Pennsylvania State Board of Cosmetology: Cosmetology, Esthetics, Nail Technician and Master Teacher of Cosmetology.